bento-video/bento/docs/infrastructure-deployment-guide.md

 ### Build and upload the awscli layer
 `make layer-build-python27 layer-zip layer-upload layer-publish`

-## 4. add awsCLI layer to merge function
+## 4. Add the awsCLI layer to the Merger Lambda

 Enter the following: